Skip to content

 The local currency in the Maldives is the Maldivian Rufiyaa.
 The Currency code is MVR, and the Maldivian Rufiyaa symbol is Rf or ރ.

-Where can I buy rufiyaa in the United Kingdom?
+Where can I buy rufiyaa in the UK?

 Maldivian rufiyaa isn’t as commonly sold as other currencies, so it’s a good idea to sort it before you go.